Luketedwards/harmonize/README.md

 By default all users have the same profile pictures of a generic silhouette.
 This can be changed to their own custom upload by clicking the 'Upload Photo' button.

 The user is then taken to a form where they can select any .JPG .JPEG or .PNG file that they want.
 This image is then uploaded to an Amazon S3 bucket, before being streamed back to the website by ImageKit, which compresses the file to improve performance.
-Eachtime a new profile photo is uploaded the previous photo in Amazon S3 is overwritten, and the ImageKit server cache is purged.
+Each time a new profile photo is uploaded the previous photo in Amazon S3 is overwritten, and the ImageKit server cache is purged.
 The new photo then displays a short while later.

 ![Upload Profile Image](/static/readme-files/features/change-profile-pic-min.png)